Mortgages

 The maximum you can borrow depends on the bank’s loan-to-value (LTV) policy, but a general maximum is 80% of the sale price.
 Depending on the institution and type of property, maximum LTVs can range from 40% to 85%.

-As in most countries, potential borrowers also have income-based limitations.
-The new mortgage payments, plus other debts on worldwide assets, must not exceed 35% of the borrower’s net income.
+As in most countries, potential borrowers may also face income-based limitations.
+The new mortgage payments, plus other debts on worldwide assets, should not take up too much of your income.
+Many Russian mortgage lenders will only agree to a home loan if monthly repayments are no more than 30% of your monthly income.

 Owing to the relative youth of the Russian mortgage industry, many banks offering mortgages in Russia prefer potential buyers to contact them directly for a consultation and quote.
 This is typically available for free.